-How heavy can a trailer safely be?
-It depends on how the rig is used.
-Speed, altitude, road grades, outside temperature, and how much the vehicle is used to pull a trailer are all important.
-It can depend on any special equipment on the vehicle, and the amount of tongue weight the vehicle can carry.
+Safe trailering requires monitoring the weight, speed, altitude, road grades, outside temperature, and how frequently the vehicle is used to pull a trailer.
+Take into consideration any special equipment on the vehicle, and the amount of tongue weight the vehicle can carry.
 See "Weight of the Trailer Tongue" later in this section for more information.

-Trailer weight rating (TWR) for 1500 series trucks is calculated assuming the tow vehicle has the driver, a front seat passenger, and all required trailering equipment.
+Trailer weight rating (TWR) for pickup models is calculated assuming the tow vehicle has the driver, a front seat passenger, and all required trailering equipment.
 Weight of additional optional equipment, passengers, and cargo in the tow vehicle must be subtracted from the trailer weight rating.